 Recent forecasts for soybean production in Argentina are creating uncertainty in commodity flows as the Chinese opt for alternatives to replace losses.
 The drought in Argentina threatens wheat production as farmers face severe droughts and lack government support.
 The Financial Times reported back in November that Argentine grain exports are now in their third year of drought, while the recent widespread impact of severe weather has led to lower-than-expected global estimates for Argentine wheat production.

 Overall, Argentine wheat production is expected to decline in 2022-2023.
-The Argentine Chamber of Commerce of Rosario (BCR) lowered its forecast for Argentine wheat production by 300,000 to 11.5 million tonnes, while the U.S. Department of Agriculture (USDA) cut Argentine production by nearly one-fifth to 12.5 million tonnes in its December report due to continued widespread drought.
-USDA reported this would be the lowest production since 2015/16.
+The Argentine Chamber of Commerce of Rosario (BCR) lowered its forecast for Argentine wheat production by 300,000 to 11.5 million tonnes, while the U.S. Department of Agriculture (USDA) cut Argentine production by nearly one-fifth to 12.5 million tonnes in its December report due to continued widespread drought. reported this would be the lowest production since 2015/16.
 Canadian production is forecast to be down 1.2 million tonnes to 33.8 million tonnes, the third-largest crop since records began, according to the latest estimate from Statistics Canada.
 Australian production is forecast to increase by 2.1 million tonnes to a record 36.6 million tonnes, based on the latest forecast from the Australian Bureau of Agricultural and Resource Economics (ABARES)

 I. Dry Bulk Flows - Agricultural Production